stevengj/nlopt/doc/docs/NLopt_Python_Reference.md

 Exceptions
 ----------

-The [Error codes (negative return values)](NLopt_Reference.md#error-codes-negative-return-values) in the C API are replaced in the Python API by thrown exceptions.
+If exceptions are enabled (the default), the [Error codes (negative return values)](NLopt_Reference.md#error-codes-negative-return-values) in the C API are replaced in the Python API by thrown exceptions.
 The following exceptions are thrown by the various routines:

 ```
 RunTimeError